enewe101/cluster-func/README.md

 If you can't ensure that, then binning can be based on the arguments themselves, instead of their order.

-There are two alernative ways to hadle bnning: using *argument hashing* and *direct assignment*.
+There are two alernative ways to handle binning: using *argument hashing* and *direct assignment*.

 ### Argument hashing